CREDIT_CARD and DEBIT_CARD transactions with the Rinne Core API.

 - Send exactly one of

-expiry_month(MM) andexpiry_year(YYYY). - For authenticated/tokenized flows, provide cryptogram directly or via
+card_id, Rinne resolves those fields from the stored card — see Example: charge a stored card. - For authenticated/tokenized flows, provide cryptogram directly or via

 three_d_secure_session_idinjection. - For wallet tokenized flows, include